Research TrackerLab Products About Kaal →

 Sun Mahadasha Rahu Antardasha: the unconventional-rise sub-period

-The Sun Mahadasha Rahu Antardasha runs 10 months 24 days.
-It is the fourth sub-period inside the 6-year Sun Mahadasha, opening after the Sun-Mars antardasha (4 months 6 days).
-Across the 10 months 24 days, two karakas operate concurrently in the chart's dasha hierarchy: Sun as Mahadasha lord setting the 6-year authority and identity texture, Rahu as antardasha lord contributing unconventional-amplification overlay.
+The Sun mahadasha Rahu antardasha runs 10 months 24 days as the 4th sub-period inside the 6-year Sun mahadasha.
+Across the 10 months 24 days, two karakas operate concurrently in the chart's dasha hierarchy: Sun as mahadasha lord setting the 6-year texture of authority, identity, the father-line, dignified-recognition and the visible self, Rahu as antardasha lord contributing the worldly desire, foreign-axis, amplification, taboo and the boundary-crossing register overlay.

 Where the sub-period falls in the Vimshottari sequence

-The Rahu sub-period sits in the fourth slot.
-It opens after the Sun-Mars antardasha (4 months 6 days).
-Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Sun Mahadasha onset.
+The 6-year Sun mahadasha divides into nine antardasha sub-periods in fixed Vimshottari order starting with Sun itself.
+The Rahu sub-period sits at position 4 of 9.
+Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Sun mahadasha onset.
 The Tempora dasha engine produces this to the day.

 The Rahu karaka overlay